unai-ttxu/kubernetes-HDFS/charts/README.md

     By default, we will launch three journalnode servers.
   - hdfs-client-k8s: a pod that is configured to run Hadoop client commands for accessing HDFS.
-  - hdfs-krb5-k8s: a size-1 statefulset and other K8s components for launching
-    a Kerberos server, which can be used to secure HDFS.
-Disabled by default.
-  - hdfs-simple-namenode-k8s: Disabled by default.
-A simpler setup of the namenode that launches only one namenode. i.e. This does not support HA.
-It does not support Kerberos nor persistent volumes either.
-As it does not support HA, we also don't need zookeeper nor journal nodes.
-You may prefer this if you want the simplest possible setup.

 # Prerequisite